Econometrics

 Aggregate Data

-Data formed by combining many observations into totals, averages, or rates (for example GDP, inflation, unemployment).
+Data created by combining many observations into totals, averages, shares, or rates for a group or economy.

 ARFIMA